O’Neill and Goldschmidt homer, Cardinals beat Royals 4-2

 O’Neill finished a triple shy of the cycle.
 He hit his 18th homer of the season leading off the fourth inning.

+O’Neill badly wanted to hit his first career triple to record the cycle when he led off the eighth inning.
+Instead, he ripped a single to cap off a career-best performance.

+“I didn’t hit it in the right spot,” O’Neill said.
+“I’ll take four hits.
+That’s OK.
+Singles are good, doubles are good, homers are good.
+I can’t complain.”

 Wainwright (10-6) allowed two runs on seven hits.
 He struck out six and walked two.
 Wainwright improved to 87-45 coming off a Cardinals loss.
+He posted his 11th 10-win season becoming only the third pitcher in franchise history to do so.

+“You’re talking rarified air,” Shildt said.
+“I have so much respect for him.”

+Wainwright did not allow a run on three hits over his first five innings.

 Alex Reyes picked up his 25th save in 26 chances.
 T.J.
 McFarland threw a scoreless eighth.